IvonJanssen/dissect-docs/docs/source/usage/first-steps/incident-handler.rst

     Refer to :doc:`/tools/acquire` for a more in-depth explanation of what ``acquire`` can do.

-If you want to obtain artifacts on a larger scale, you can do so using the examples described in :ref:`tools/acquire:deployment`.
+If you want to obtain artefacts on a larger scale, you can do so using the examples described in :ref:`tools/acquire:deployment`.
 It allows you to pack Acquire into a standalone executeable and deploy it in a network!

 Creating an MFT timeline